trysparrow/sparrow-landing/_posts/2019-02-01-introducing-sparrow.md

 ## Extended Leave: A Challenging Process for Employers and Employees

 There's no denying that the process of going on leave presents challenges, especially for small companies.
-An employee is trying to deal with a life adjustment and is handed a stack of paper work and vague instructions while the employer tries to navigate a maze of legal requirements.</p>
+An employee is trying to deal with a life adjustment and is handed a stack of paper work and vague instructions while the employer tries to navigate a maze of legal requirements.

 Deborah Hanus founded Sparrow to provide a solution for managing leave at companies, a major pain point for employees and employers alike.